 "Random acts of kindness are easy to do and go a long way in strengthening your relationships," Janie counsels.

 "These examples aren't just about money but about total well-being.
 I feel very fortunate that I am an important part of my clients' lives by providing both financial advice and life advice.
 And I'm so lucky to have found a career that I truly love.
 My acts of kindness are how I build trust, but they're also how I keep my own energy up and positive."

 But of course, in the heat of day-to-day pressures, it could be easy to abandon those unique qualities of caring, of being there, that can make you stand out from the crowd and fall into the pit of simply trying to get it done like everybody else.

 That's not good enough.
-And the good news is that what is good enough doesn't have to take more time or even more energy, just more thought — and a reminder that what makes you as a woman so necessary, so desirable as a financial advisor is really quite simple.
+And the good news is that what is good enough doesn't have to take more time or even more energy, just more thought — and a reminder that what makes you as a woman so necessary, so desirable as a financial professional is really quite simple.
 And in other aspects of our lives (family, friends, other people we care about) comes as second nature to us.

 Start with the Vision: Don't begin with the operational aspects of wealth management, or ask how much money he or she wants to accumulate.
 Start by asking this question: If absolutely anything were possible, what would you love to make happen in your life?
 For yourself?
 For your children?
 For your parents?
 What would it look like, feel like if it were really, really good?
 How good would you feel if you were able to help bring that vision to life?

 Listen: Your role is to listen actively.
 Listen for what you don't know, rather than for a fit with what you already know works.
 Listen to learn, to be surprised — even delighted — by your client's answers.